ryo-wijaya/ibkr-tv-tradebot/README.md

 ### Features

-Each trade/account interaction with IBKR will result in a Telegram notification.
+Each trade/account interaction/error with the webhooks/IBKR will result in a Telegram notification.

-**Planned Webhooks:**
+**Webhooks:**

 1. Fetch current holdings and send the data via Telegram to a user (smoke test for IBKR Trading API).
 2. Create a sell order at market price for a specific share at a specific quantity.